 On completion of the vascular anastomoses, the aorta is unclamped, allowing the coronary arteries to be perfused by oxygenated blood, which typically restores cardiac activity.
 Heparin anticoagulation is reversed by giving protamine.
 Despite cardioprotective measures, stopping the heart is not without consequences.
 During reperfusion, myocardial dysfunction is common and can lead to bradycardia, arrhythmias (eg, ventricular fibrillation), and low cardiac output; these events are treated by standard measures, such as pacing, defibrillation, and inotropic drugs.

-Typically, hospital stays are 4 to 5 days unless prolonged by complications.
+Typically, hospital stays are 4 to 5 days unless prolonged by complications or concomitant illnesses.

 Complications and disadvantages of traditional CABG involve mainly

-Median sternotomy is surprisingly well tolerated; however, healing takes 4 to 6 wk.
+Median sternotomy is surprisingly well tolerated; however, healing takes 4 to 6 weeks.
 Also, wound infections occasionally cause mediastinitis or sternal osteomyelitis, which can be vexing to treat.

 CPB causes several complications, including